Dashlane Password Manager Review 2023

 Alternatives

-Unfortunately, Dashlane's free version has too many limitations to be of much practical use.
-Should you want to use a password manager for free without limits on the number of data sets you can save, we can recommend NordPass and Bitwarden.
+Unfortunately, Dashlane's free version is too limited to be of much practical use.
+If you'd like a free password manager that doesn't limit how many data sets you can save, we can recommend NordPass and Bitwarden.

 1Password Password Manager